colefuerth/4730-Project-I/README.md

 - We can have assigned or unassigned tasks
 - **Make sure we are all properly using github branches etc**
 - The easiest way to start will be to use a library like Keras or PyTorch, and test our implementation in a jupyter notebook

+#### Tasks

+**Note:** These tasks are subject to **heavy change**, this is simply a broken down feature list of the keras model.
+It does not make sense for us to implement this the same was keras does; there is a simpler, more direct way to hard code this model.

+*Just pick tasks you are confident you can do and submit them on the issues tab, make sure you use branches*

+- [ ] Create a new branch for the project
+- [ ] Need a function to convert each of the images into a numpy array
+- [ ] Need a pooling function
+- [ ] Need a convolution function
+- [ ] Need a function to flatten the output of the convolution function
+- [ ] Need to implement a dense layer, with a few different activation functions
+  - [ ] relu
+  - [ ] softmax
+- [ ] Need to implement a loss function
+  - [ ] Cross Entropy
+- [ ] Need a fitting function that will train the model